 Additional information on cat diarrhea can be found at: Feline Diarrhea, Cat Diarrhea – Causes and Cures

 Upper respiratory infections in cats or kittens are very similar to the common cold in humans.
 Also be aware that these infections are airborne and that they can easily be transmitted among cats through contact with the ill cat or by sharing items such as food bowls.

 - Bloodshot eyes

 - Diminished appetite

 This of course is not a comprehensive list of cat illnesses, it’s just a brief overview of some of the more common feline diseases.
-The cat diseases listed above as well as others are treated in greater detail in the Cat Illnesses category on this site.
+The cat diseases listed above as well as others are treated in greater detail in the Cat Illnesses blog on this site.

 And yes, I know some of these cat diseases can be really worrisome, but the more informed you are the better you’ll be able to recognize symptoms at an early stage and to take the appropriate actions to best possible help your cat.